google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 First card layer

-And voila!
+And to be sure!
 I had my card finished.

 Then I started wondering how my St Patrick's Day Origami Shamrock would look on a scrapbook page....